sabahtalateh/gic/readme.md

 ### Init

-Then in your `main` function initialize global container.
+Then in your app entry point initialize global container (see: https://github.com/sabahtalateh/gic/blob/main/tests/example/example_test.go).
 As said above `gic.Init()` will call initialization functions added in `init` functions.
 Functions will be called in adding order which is equal to `init`-calls order

 ```go
 package main